 with normal daily activities or when it occurs at inappropriate times or in inappropriate settings, or when it continues despite illness or injury.

-People with bulimia nervosa can look perfectly normal.
-Many of them are of normal weight, but many bulimic patients appear thin and emaciated, but some may even be
+People with bulimia nervosa can look perfectly normal but many bulimic patients appear thin and emaciated, but some may even be

 overweight.
 It is often difficult to determine whether a person is suffering from bulimia nervosa.
-This occurs because bingeing and purging is often done in secret.
-Also, individuals
+This occurs because bingeing and purging is often done in secret and because individuals

 suffering from bulimia nervosa often deny their condition.
 Sufferers consume huge quantities of food.
 Sometimes up to 20,000 calories at a time.
 The preferred foods are typically sweet,